 The study of Physics is a discipline of problem solving and critical thinking, skills that are essential for success in many fields.
 There is a high regard for the qualification as it demonstrates that you are a highly able, versatile and dedicated student; traits that are very attractive to universities and employers alike.
 Learning about the big ideas and latest discoveries in Physics can stimulate a lifetime's interest and lead to work in an extremely wide array of future career options from IT and Engineering to Medicine and Finance.

 Politics

-Examination Board: Edexcel Available levels: A Level

-Entry requirements: Grade 6 or B in GCSE History, Economics, English Language or
+Examination Board:EdexcelAvailable levels:A LevelEntry requirements:Grade 6 GCSE History, Economics, English or GeographyHead of Department:Mrs K Storey